Redth/PushSharp/README.md

  - Supports sending push notifications for many platforms:
    - Apple (APNS - iOS - iPhone, iPad)
    - Android (C2DM - Phone/Tablets)
-   - Windows Phone 7 / 7.5
+   - Windows Phone 7 / 7.5 (and 8 presumably when it's released)
-   - Blackberry (Still in alpha)
+   - Blackberry (Not fully functional)
  - Fluent API for constructing Notifications for each platform
  - Auto Scaling of notification channels (more workers/connections are added as demand increases, and scaled down as it decreases)
  - Asynchronous code where possible, use of library is very event oriented
  - No third party dependencies!
+100% managed code awesomeness for Mono compatibility!

 Disclaimer: Beta Quality